(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: Doctor, I can't find the plasma relays.

-PHLOX: I'll do it myself. (at the main reactor controls) Deuterium pressure is nominal.
+PHLOX: I'll do it myself.
+(He goes to the main reactor controls.)
+PHLOX: Deuterium

+pressure is nominal.
 Anti-matter constrictor coils are online.
-Warp two should be sufficient.
+Warp two

 T'POL: Shall we try?